thatchemistryguy/PyParse_designer/README.md

 Select wells by clicking on them on the plate visualisation.
 You can also:
  - Click-and-drag a selection of wells
- - Hold shift, and click on multiple wells in turn
+ - Hold the Ctrl key on the keyboard, and click on multiple wells in turn
  - Click either the letter/number for the row/column, to select all wells in that row or column respectively.
  - Click the top-left corner of the plate, to select or deselect all wells in one go.